 We’re excited to announce a partnership with Trails Offroad, bringing thousands of off-road routes directly to your Gaia GPS account.
 A premier source for overlanding routes in the U.S., Trails Offroad compiles detailed reports from hundreds of experienced off-road experts and outdoor lovers who have navigated each route.
 Search Trails Offroad’s database of over 2,400 trails to find your next adventure and take it with you offline in the Gaia GPS App.

 The release of Android 2020.11 includes fresh updates to improve your viewing and navigation experience on your tablet and phone.
 Now you can navigate with all your trip details visible on your tablet, quickly view map legends across devices, and save photos from the app to your phone.

 Learn about these new updates and make sure you have the newest version of Gaia GPS by updating to to 2020.11 in the Play Store.

-Find the areas with the most snow coverage or avoid snow altogether with new Snow Depth map overlays.
-Backcountry skiers and riders can scout for snow-covered lines through couloirs, ridge-lines and other areas tucked away in the backcountry while hikers can more easily decide on appropriate routes and footwear.
-Inspired by a thru-hiker looking to… Read More »
+Find the areas with the most snow coverage for spring skiing or avoid snow altogether for hiking with the Snow Depth map overlay.
+Backcountry skiers and riders can scout for the remaining snow-covered lines through couloirs, ridge-lines and other areas tucked away in the backcountry while hikers can more easily decide on drier routes and footwear.